 The best crypto and NFT tax software calculate the taxes you owe based on your blockchain activity.
 Most importantly, these tools calculate capital gains and losses based on your trading activity.

 All the companies reviewed here create IRS Form 8949, which calculates capital losses.
 The information from this form goes on Schedule D in your tax returns.

 These software companies also generate reports you can use to report income from interest (or lending rewards) or mining-type activities.
 You report investment income on Schedule B and mining income (and related expenses) on Schedule C.

 We’ve broken down our list into two overarching categories:

 Keep reading to see all of our picks for the best crypto and NFT software for 2023.

 Best DeFi Tax Support Software

 Decentralized Finance (DeFi) is a trustless, permissionless financial ecosystem.
 It emphasizes “smart contracts” and trust in technology rather than business entities.
-A larger number of NFTs are produced and exchanged using DeFi.
+A more significant number of NFTs are produced and exchanged using DeFi.
 Smart contracts allow individuals to prove ownership of a unique token (NFT).

 Best DeFi Tax Support Software Overview

 Low Cost For Low Volume Traders